mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/storage/persistent-volume/index.md

 ## Stateful MySQL on Marathon

-The default MySQL Docker image does not allow you to change the data folder.
+The default MySQL Docker&reg; image does not allow you to change the data folder.
 Since we cannot define a persistent volume with an absolute nested `containerPath` like `/var/lib/mysql`, we configure a workaround to set up a Docker mount from hostPath `mysqldata` (relative to the Mesos sandbox) to `/var/lib/mysql` (the path that MySQL attempts to read/write):

 ```json
 {